vishal-ai/Camera-Callibration/README.md

 The Reprojection error is calculated in `Checkerboard_Calibrator.ipynb`

-To calculate the Real World error, a perspective transform is applied on the images, which warp the checkerboard corners to the actual corners.
+To calculate the Real World error, a perspective transform is applied on the images, which warps the checkerboard corners to the actual corners.

 The Real world error across images and bins is calculated in `Checkerboard_Calibrator_Real_World.ipynb`.